 Most sleep journals fail because they ask for too much detail at the wrong time.
 A consistent workflow is simple: use fixed prompts, keep entries short, and review weekly trends instead of chasing one-night fluctuations.

-1. Lock one nightly input window
+1. Lock one morning input window

-2. Keep the nightly prompt set small
+2. Keep the daily prompt set small

 - Sleep quality (1-5)